ZHISHANN/TemperatureAndLightIntensitySensor/README.md

 - 16 x 2 LCD Screen, used to display value of sensor or anything that can display on LCD screen.
 [Link](https://5.imimg.com/data5/MU/MN/MY-25117786/16x2-lcd-display-green-500x500.jpg)
 - Light Intensity Sensor (OPT 101), this sensor was used to read the light intensity value.
 [Link](https://www.aam.com.pk/wp-content/uploads/2018/03/opt101.jpg)
 - Temperature Sensor (NTC), this sensor was used to read the temperature value.
 [Link](https://ae01.alicdn.com/kf/HTB13TzPSFXXXXaWXFXXq6xXFXXXq/100K-Ohm-NTC-3950-Thermistors-with-Cable-for-3D-Printer-Reprap-Mend.jpg_640x640.jpg)
-- Level Shifter, this level shifter was used to shift the voltage level betwee the microcontroller and the LCD screen.
+- Level Shifter, this level shifter was used to shift the voltage level between the microcontroller and the LCD screen.
 [Link](https://github.com/ZHISHANN/TemperatureAndLightIntensitySensor/blob/master/Image/level%20shifter.jpg)

 **Software used :**
 - STM32 CubeMX